pauliceia/vgiws/doc/server/run_server.md

 $ pip install -r requirements.txt
 ```

-Run the application normally or on Debug Mode:
+Run the application normally, on Debug Mode, or on Debug Mode and not publishing the layers in geoserver:

 ```
 $ python main.py
 $ python main.py --debug=True
-$ python main.py --debug=True
+$ python main.py --debug=True --publish_layers_in_geoserver=False
 ```